javiamador/javiamador.github.io/src/index.md

 <div class="sidenote-container">
     <input type="checkbox" id="sn-demo" class="margin-toggle"/>
     <span class="sidenote">
         Pronounced as "Ha-vi," sort of like Javier but shorter.
-Just a nickname I had since I was a kid, but everyone calls me that instead of John. || [ˈxabi] You can use [this IPA reader](http://ipa-reader.xyz) to hear how it's pronounced if ever too!
+Just a nickname I had since I was a kid, but everyone calls me that instead of John. || [ˈxabi] You can use http://ipa-reader.xyz to hear how it's pronounced if ever too!
     </span>
 </div>